Getting a Credit Card: 4 Things for Young Adults to Know

 3. A word about minimum payments and debt

-Lenders and creditors are required to tell you on your statements how long it will take you to pay off your debt if you only make the minimum payment.
-Why is that?
-That’s because when you enter into an agreement with a lender that extends you credit, in addition to paying back what you borrow, you are also paying interest on any balance remaining at the end of each month.
-Interest is simply the price you pay to borrow money.
-If you only make the minimum payment, and you have a balance at the end of the month, the lender will charge interest on that balance.
-The more often you carry a balance, and the more interest you incur over time, the longer it will take you to pay off what you owe.
+Lenders and creditors are required to tell you on your credit card statements how long it will take you to pay off your debt if you only make the minimum payment.
+Besides paying back what you borrow, you also pay interest on any balance remaining at the end of each month.
+Interest is the price you pay to borrow money.
+If you only make the minimum payment, and you have a balance at the end of the month, the lender will charge interest.
+The more interest you incur over time, the longer it will take you to pay off what you owe.
 Remember that the way you use credit now may affect your future.

 4. Learn how to shop around for the right credit card

-If you’re in college and looking to get a credit card, some financial institutions offer credit cards specifically geared toward those consumers who are just starting to build a credit history
+Are you in college and looking to get a credit card?
+Some financial institutions offer credit cards to help you build a credit history.

-The Credit CARD Act of 2009 requires anyone under age 21 to either have a co-signer or earn enough yearly to pay off the entire credit limit (the maximum amount you are able to borrow).
-But it's still important to review any offers you may receive.
-Make sure you understand the terms, such as any promotional interest rate that may expire and later increase.
+Anyone under age 21 needs a co-signer.
+The only exception is if you earn enough yearly to show the credit card issuer that they can repay the balances.
+But it's still important to review any credit card offers you may receive.
+Make sure you understand all the terms mentioned in the offer.
+Look into any promotional interest rate that may expire and later increase.

-Remember that when you apply for a credit card, the company will likely review one or more of your credit reports from the three nationwide credit reporting agencies.
-That’s known as a “hard inquiry.”
-Multiple hard inquiries at the same time may impact credit scores, so it's not a good idea to apply for many credit cards at the same time.
+When you apply for a credit card, the company will review one or more of your credit reports from the three NCRAs.
+That's known as a “hard inquiry.”
+Several hard inquiries at the same time may impact credit scores.
+That's why it's not a good idea to apply for many credit cards at the same time.

-If you decide to get a credit card, ask the credit card company if they report to any of the three nationwide credit bureaus.
-Then, you can start to get into the habit of checking your credit reports regularly to make sure the information is accurate and complete.
+If you decide to get a credit card, ask the credit card company if they report to any of the three NCRAs.
+Then, you can get into the habit of checking your credit reports often.
+You want to make sure the information is accurate and complete.